superluminar-io/godays-workshop/website/content/lab6/_index.md

 ---
-title: Lab 6 - Distributed Tracing with AWS X-Ray
+title: Lab 6 - Tracing with X-Ray
 weight: 30
 ---
 To analyse and debug your serverless application [AWS X-Ray](https://aws.amazon.com/xray/) comes in very handy.
 It is a distributed tracing tool, that measures how long it takes your application to complete certain tasks.